cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.2.0-release-notes.md

 Upgrade to Bitcoin Core 0.13.2
 ------------------------------

-The underlying base of Omni Core was upgraded from Bitcoin Core 0.10.4 to Bitcoin Core 0.13.2.
+The underlying base of ZURBank was upgraded from Bitcoin Core 0.10.4 to Bitcoin Core 0.13.2.

 Please see the following release notes for further details: